bgveenstra/cs-lessons/computer-architecture.md

 ## Interpreters and Compilers

 If the processor works with 0s and 1s, how does it know what to do when we give it a line of code like `var speed = 50;`?
+The code we write has to be translated to instructions the processor can carry out.

+### Low-level Programming Languages

 Very early in the history of computer development, Assembly languages were created to manipulate computer memory and operations in a way that's possible for humans to read, instead of just 1s and 0s.
 How human-readable they are depends on your level of training.
-There is usually a one-to-one correspondance between a line of code in assembly and an operation carried out by the machine, so they still look a lot like code and not at all like English.
+There is usually a one-to-one correspondance between a line of code in assembly and an operation carried out by the processor, so they still look a lot like code and not at all like English.

 Here's an example of some assembly commands and debugging information.
 The debugging information on the left hand side includes the name of the file that was run (`test`) and the memory address where the beginning of the function started.
 The assembly commands are in the middle, between the colons and the semicolons.
 The parts after the colons are comments.